-1. The Politics of Anti-Discrimination Law and Racism in Europe: an Introduction
+1. The politics of anti-discrimination law and racism in Europe: an introduction

-Yes, the European spirit is built on strange foundations.1 Frantz Fanon 1963/2004, p.
-237
+'Yes, the European spirit is built on strange foundations.'1 Frantz Fanon (2004 [1963], p.
+237)

-The first decision taken by the European Court of Human Rights (ECtHR) concerning the violation of the prohibition of racial discrimination within the scope of Article 14 (Council of Europe 1950: European Convention for the Protection of Human Rights and Fundamental Freedoms) was in 2004 - the case Nachova v Bulgaria.
-Two previous cases related to racial matters were not under the prohibition of discrimination stipulated in Article 14 (Cahn 2006, Dembour 2009).
+The first decision taken by the European Court of Human Rights (ECtHR) concerning the violation of the prohibition of racial discrimination within the scope of Article 14, was in 2004 - the case Nachova v Bulgaria.
+Two previous cases related to racial matters were not under the prohibition of discrimination stipulated in article 14 (Cahn 2006; Dembour 2009).
 The first judgment that addressed discrimination against Roma people took place in 1996, but the Court did not find a violation of Article 14 of the Convention (taken together with Article 8) - the case Buckley v United Kingdom.
 There has been only a case that has addressed intersectional discrimination against a black woman of African descent, the case of B.S. v Spain in 2012.

-It was in 2000 that the European Union adopted a Directive that provided "a framework for combating discrimination on the grounds of racial or ethnic origin" (Council Directive 2000/43/EC, also known as EU Race Directive) and it was transposed into the domestic law of the Member States in the next years.
-Reports on the implementation of EU anti-discrimination law have pointed out the scarce development of case-law linked on the Directive 2000/43/EC (Commission of European Communities 2014, European Network of Legal Experts in Gender Equality and Non-Discrimination 2016).
-From 2000 to 2015, the Court of Justice of the European Union (CJEU) has issued two judgements that are linked directly to the violation of prohibition of discrimination on the grounds of racial and ethnic origin: the case of Centrum voor Gelijkheid van Kansen en voor Racismebestrijding v Firma Feryn NV (2008) and the case of CHEZ Razpredelenie Bulgaria AD v Komisia za zashtita ot diskriminatsia (2015) - the latter is the first judgement on racial discrimination against Roma people delivered by the CJEU (see Grozev 2015).
-The first ruling concerning discrimination based on religion or belief (within the Council Directive 2000/78/EC that established a general framework for equal treatment in employment and occupation) and, more specifically, on the prohibition on wearing an "Islamic headscarf" in the workplace, has held that this ban does not constitute direct discrimination based on religion or belief - the case of Samira Achbita, Centrum voor gelijkheid van kansen en voor racismebestrijding v G4S Secure Solutions NV (2017).
+It was in 2000 that the European Union adopted a Directive that provided "a framework for combating discrimination on the grounds of racial or ethnic origin" (Directive 2000/43/EC, Official Journal of the European Communities, L 180/24) and it was transposed into the domestic law of the Member States in the next years.
+Reports on the implementation of EU antidiscrimination law have pointed out the scarce development of case-law linked on the Directive 2000/43/EC (EC 2013; EC 2014).
+From 2000 to 2015, the Court of Justice of the European Union (CJEU) has issued 2 judgements that are linked directly to the violation of prohibition of discrimination on the grounds of racial and ethnic origin: the case of Centrum voor Gelijkheid van Kansen en voor Racismebestrijding v Firma Feryn NV (2008) and the case of CHEZ Razpredelenie Bulgaria AD v Komisia za zashtita ot diskriminatsia (2015) - the latter is the first judgement on racial discrimination against Roma people delivered by the CJEU (see Grozev 2015).
+The first ruling concerning discrimination based on religion or belief (within the Directive 2000/78/EC that established a general framework for equal treatment in employment and occupation) and, more specifically, on the prohibition on wearing an 'Islamic headscarf' in the workplace, has held that this ban does not constitute direct discrimination based on religion or belief - the case of Samira Achbita, Centrum voor gelijkheid van kansen en voor racismebestrijding v G4S Secure Solutions NV (2017).